posterllava/PosterLLaVA/README.md

 <div align="center"><img src="/framework.png" width="800"></div>

-## 💐 News: PosterLLaVA has been accepted for publication in IEEE Transactions on Multimedia (TMM)!
+## 💐 News: Congratulations!
+PosterLLaVA has now been accepted for publication in IEEE Transactions on Multimedia (TMM)!

 ## 🎊 News: arXiv paper is updated!
 1. We updated the arXiv paper with PosterGen as a supplement for PosterLLaVA.